darraghenright/darraghenright.github.io/blog/2019/03/quickly-rename-a-js-object-property-with-rest-parameters,-spread-syntax-and-object-descructuring.md

 Sunday 16th March 2019

-# Quickly rename a JS object property with Rest Parameters, Spread Syntax and Object Descructuring
+# Quickly rename a JS object property with Rest Parameters, Spread Syntax and Object Destructuring

 The other day I was working on a JS project where I had a small array of object literals from an API call, which looked something like this: